(she/her)

 In our first session, we’ll discuss what brings you to therapy, review your history, and explore your goals.
 This time also allows us to get to know one another and begin building a supportive, collaborative foundation for our work together.

 With over 20 years of experience in private practice and a healthcare setting, I offer a broad perspective and deep understanding of the complexities people navigate.
 I take a strengths-based, client-centered approach, tailoring my work to each individual.
+I integrate evidence-based modalities such as Cognitive Behavioral Therapy (CBT), Motivational Interviewing, mindfulness-based strategies, and elements of Acceptance and Commitment Therapy (ACT) to support meaningful growth.
 What makes my approach unique is my ability to create a supportive, collaborative space where clients feel comfortable being themselves while gaining practical tools to move forward with confidence and create meaningful, lasting change.

 I am best suited to support adults and young adults navigating anxiety, depression, life transitions, and stress management.
 I also work with individuals experiencing caregiver stress and those who identify as neurodiverse, offering a supportive and understanding space tailored to their unique needs.
 My approach is collaborative and strengths-based, helping clients build resilience, develop coping strategies, and move toward meaningful, sustainable change.